unionai-oss/pandera/docs/source/schema_models.rst

 or :class:`~pandas.DatetimeTZDtype`, can be given via :data:`typing.Annotated`.
 It requires python 3.9 or
 `typing_extensions <https://pypi.org/project/typing-extensions/>`_
 which is already a requirement of Pandera.
+Unfortunately :data:`typing.Annotated` has not been backported to python 3.6.

 :green:`✔` Good:

 .. testcode:: dataframe_schema_model
+    :skipif: SKIP_PANDAS_LT_V1

     import sys